the-laughing-monkey/pachyderm/README.md

 Creating a pipeline tells Pachyderm to run your code on the data in your input repo (the HEAD commit) as well as all future commits that occur after the pipeline is created.
 Our repo already had a commit, so Pachyderm automatically launched a job to process that data.

 The first time Pachyderm runs a pipeline job, it needs to download the Docker image (specified in the pipeline spec) from the specified Docker registry (DockerHub in this case).
-This first run this might take a minute or more because of the image download, depending on your Internet connection.
+This first run might take a minute or more because of the image download, depending on your Internet connection.
 Subsequent runs will be much faster, since Docker will store the container image in your local registry.

 You can view the job with: